AbirAhmed72/3-1/SPL2-Backend/README.md

-# Medicare
+# Online Doctor

-Predict the disease based on given input using MultinomialMB
+Make appointment and predict the disease based on given input using MultinomialMB

 ## Test run
 1. Setup a Virtual Environment.